opendistro/for-elasticsearch-docs/docs/elasticsearch/pipeline-agg.md

 For more information, see [Wikipedia](https://en.wikipedia.org/wiki/Moving_average).

-You can use the moving average aggregation to either smoothen out short-term fluctuations or to highlight longer-term trends or cycles in your time-series data.
+You can use the `moving_avg` aggregation to either smoothen out short-term fluctuations or to highlight longer-term trends or cycles in your time-series data.

 Specify a small window size (for example, `window`: 10) that closely follows the data to smoothen out small-scale fluctuations.
-Alternatively, specify a larger window size (for example, `window`: 100) that lags behind the actual data by a substantial amount and to smoothen out all higher-frequency fluctuations or random noise, making lower frequency trends more visible.
+Alternatively, specify a larger window size (for example, `window`: 100) that lags behind the actual data by a substantial amount to smoothen out all higher-frequency fluctuations or random noise, making lower frequency trends more visible.

-The following example embeds a `moving_avg` aggregation in a `date_histogram` aggregation:
+The following example nests a `moving_avg` aggregation into a `date_histogram` aggregation:

 ```json
 GET kibana_sample_data_logs/_search